-Noble Rural Electric Membership Cooperative, Noble REMC—A Touchstone Energy Cooperative, has provided electric energy and other services to primarily a rural constituency for nearly 80 years.
+Noble Rural Electric Membership Cooperative (REMC)—A Touchstone Energy Cooperative, has provided electric energy and other services to primarily a rural constituency for over 80 years.
 Ron Raypole is the president and CEO of Noble REMC.

 The company was founded in 1936 in Albion, Indiana, where its headquarters are today.
 Although located in Albion, the cooperative considers its entire service territory as its community.
 Noble REMC is a leader in local economic and community development.
 Many of our employees and directors have been an integral part of many community organizations, garnering numerous awards for it.
 Most noteworthy is the Noble REMC Operation Round Up® Trust Fund, funded by consumers allowing us to round up their bill and using the combined contributions to support community organizations and projects.
 See the Operation Round Up® web page for details.